-Find the Water Line
+Find Toilet Water Level Line

-Remove the lid from the tank and look around the tank's interior walls for a line that is often labeled the "Water Line."
+Remove the lid from the toilet water tank and look around the tank's interior walls for a line that is often labeled "Water Line."
 Look for it either on the side or back interior wall.
 This line marks the height at which the water should settle when the tank stops filling up.
 If the water is below this level, one flush may not remove all of the bowl contents, and you end up wasting water by flushing multiple times.

 Follow the Overflow Tube